biagiopietro/CompanyAPI/README.md

 ### XUnit tests

-To be sure that the project work after every change that you make, please run the xunit tests.
+To be sure that the project works after every change that you make, please run the ```xunit``` tests.

 So if you use ```Visual Studio Code``` I suggest to you to install the **.NET COre Test Explorer by Jun Han** extentions because it gives to you a useful UI where you can see and run the tests.